 With the tremendous growth of the University, even recently alumni have had trouble connecting when they return to campus to find new buildings, said Coppinger.
 Some alumni do not know how to find the Office of Alumni Relations, currently located on the first floor of Fidelity Hall, she added.
 The new alumni house is centrally located near the iconic Bell Tower with easy access to the bookstore and buildings where concerts and basketball games are held.

 “I’ve been very supportive because we’ve never had an alumni house that people could easily refer to.
-The alumni house and the Bell Tower will be the two most energizing things for alumni, and it is important to have visible significance so that students are always apart of campus and the University,”
+The alumni house and the Bell Tower will be the two most energizing things for alumni, and it is important to have visible significance so that students are always apart of campus and the University,” Coppinger said.

-Architects and construction crews are still assessing the total cost of the renovation and creating the floor plan for the alumni house.
+Architects and construction crews are assessing the total cost of the renovation and creating the floor plan for the alumni house.
 Eager alumni already have gifted and pledged $200,000 to the project, Coppinger said.

 Click here for more information on the future home for alumni.